 This category of business includes (some) manufacturing, distribution/logistic companies and other businesses with a high headcount but a relatively low labour cost

-For this type of organisation, the primary objectives are often to control costs, ensure labour availability, and minimise staff turnover.
+For this type of company, the primary objectives are often to control costs, ensure labour availability, and minimise staff turnover.
 In some cases, there is also a requirement for regional-level reporting.
 HCM solutions can support these requirements as follows –

 - Control costs via tight granular control on attendance recording